kmutya/kmutya.github.io/_posts/2020-03-07-measuretheoryprob.md

 ---

 Connecting the links between Measure Theory and Probability Theory can help open up a new perspective.
-This perspective can help while trying to think about probability in an abstract manner i.e as a quantity we would like to distribute across a region in space.
+This perspective can be useful while trying to think about probability in an abstract manner i.e as a quantity we would like to distribute across a region in space.

 First let's briefly look at the experimental view point of probability.